-FI/RE stands for Financial Independence, Retire Early.
+FI/RE , also known as FIRE, stands for Financial Independence, Retire Early.
 The 3 main tenants of this concept involve:

 - Saving a massive amount of your income (usually 50% or more)